Lagos Assembly appoints Onafeko as Acting Clerk

 Eshinlokun-Sanni noted that it was the responsibility of the Selection Committee of the House to appoint a new Clerk.

-“We have met much-qualified staff and we considered so many qualities such as competence, desirability, and others and we appointed Mr Olalekan Onafeko,’’ he said.
+“We have met many qualified staff and we considered so many qualities such as competence, desirability and others and we appointed Mr Olalekan Onafeko,’’ he said.

 NAN recalls that the former Clerk of the Assembly, Mr Azeez Sanni, retired from the service two weeks ago after attaining the age of 60.